This page uses javascript to help render elements, if you have problems please enable javascript.

 Return to WAC LIAISONS Home Page

-WAC Certificate Requirements
+WAC Certificate

-Requirement One - WAC Workshops
+Requirement 1 - WAC Workshops

-Requirement Two - WAC Portfolio
+Requirement 2 - WAC Portfolio

 Create and submit a portfolio containing (please number these in your portfolio):